Paranoid-Dev/Tor-Made-More-Portable/README.md

 # IMPORTANT!!
 This executionable extracts the browser files to *AppData\Local\Temp*, which, as a TEMP folder, one would think that it would be deleted after next reboot.

-However, MS made it so that unlike Linux, Windows doesn't delete the TEMP folder - you have to do it manually
+However, MS made it so that unlike Linux, Windows doesn't delete files/folders inside the TEMP folder - you have to do it manually

 I'll put in a script to clear the data automatically someday, but until then...